dmtyry/IntroToKubernetes/Challenges/09-networking.md

 ## Success Criteria

 1. The nginx Ingress Controller is installed in your cluster
-1. Create Ingresses for content-web and langfacts that allows access through a domain names (use https://nip.io/).
+1. Ingresses for content-web and langfacts is created, access through a domain names (use https://nip.io/) is allowed.
-1. **Optional** Enable SSL/TLS on the ingress
+1. **Optional** SSL/TLS on the ingress is enabled

 ## Resources